konstantin-lukas/grizzl.io/README.md

 You can get that from `docker network inspect grizzlio_default`.
 The database port is not exposed to localhost because this project is only using port 80 to make development easier if you have other things running on localhost.

+## Production Deployment
+To set up the app for production, you need get a proxy going that listens to the relevant http(s) ports and redirects traffic to the docker containers.
+This is best done through the `proxy_net` docker network that is used by the containers in `compose.production.yml`.
+You can keep the necessary configuration for this in your own separate repo.